postcss/postcss/README.md

      src="http://postcss.github.io/postcss/logo.svg">

 PostCSS is a tool for transforming CSS with JS plugins.

 These plugins can support variables and mixins, transpile future CSS syntax, inline images, and more.

-Google, Twitter, Alibaba, and Shopify uses PostCSS.
+PostCSS is used by industry leaders including Google, Twitter, Alibaba, and Shopify.

-Its plugin, [Autoprefixer], is one of the most popular CSS processors.
+The [Autoprefixer] PostCSS plugin is one of the most popular CSS processors.

 PostCSS can do the same work as preprocessors like Sass, Less, and Stylus.
 But PostCSS is modular, 3-30 times faster, and much more powerful.